 Selecting a Fire Extinguisher

 Different materials require different extinguishing agents.
-Therefore, fire extinguishers are labeled either with an A, B, C, depending on the type of fire they will put out.
+Therefore, fire extinguishers are labeled either with the letters A, B, and/or C, depending on the class fires they can extinguish.

 Class A: Class A extinguishers will put out fires that occur in ordinary materials such as wood, paper, upholstery or clothing.